Home Info Centre The benefits of allowing pets in rental properties

 The benefits of allowing pets in rental properties

-On the fence about it?
-Here are some reasons why you may like to consider renting your property to those with pets...
+Still unsure?
+Here are some reasons why you might want to consider renting your property to those with furry companions...

 Expand your tenant pool

 There is demand for pet friendly properties.
 A 2022 survey by Animal Medicines Australia found that 6.9 million households own a pet, and for those that don’t, over half would like to.
 When asked what barriers prevent pet ownership, the main response was a lack of suitable housing.
-With only about 10 per cent of rental properties currently allowing tenants to keep pets, there is a significant gap in the market.
 As a landlord, you can capitalise on this untapped market and expand your tenant pool to allow for those with furry friends.

 Rent properties faster